marcuswestin/marcuswest.in/posts/fun_intro/post.md

 The realtime state synchronization works for lists as well.
 The statement `let myTasks = Query({ type: 'task', owner: user.id })` declares a list of all tasks that belong to the current user.
 The `for (task in myTasks) { ... }` loop then emits a piece of HTML for each task - if a new task gets assigned to the user then the for loops emits another piece of HTML for that task, without any effort on your part.

+To bind an element that reflects a piece of state to a piece of data, all you do is set `data` attribute in the element.
+For example, `<input data=task.title />` will create an input field with the value of that particular task's title.
+If a user starts typing into the input field, then all other users viewing a piece of UI also bound to that task's title will see the updates, keystroke by keystroke.

 If this doesn't excite you, then read it again damnit!

 Are these all your ideas?
 And can I use Fun now?